Eyes on his laptop, Brian searched Air Canada’s website for flights to Vegas. “The Belagio is supposed to be nice.”

 The ensuite washroom boasted a flat screen you could see from the shower, the bath was big enough for two, and the towels were luxurious.
 The bed linen had a high thread count, the pillows were exactly right and the view of the strip was amazing at night, but none of those things mattered all that much to Brian and David.
 They were faithful to the Venetian because of the bench.

 It wasn’t anything fancy, not by Vegas standards.
 A simple, solid piece of furniture, it sat at the foot of the bed.
 Upholstered to coordinate with the room, most people probably never saw it as more than a place to dump their suitcases.

 Coincidence and luck, the very elements that built this city.
-If the bench was a little narrower, Brian wouldn’t be able to kneel behind him.
+If the bench was a little narrower, there wouldn’t be enough room for Brian to kneel behind David.
 If it was a little higher, the mattress wouldn’t be at the perfect height to pillow David’s chest as he leaned over the bed.

 They didn’t need a casino to get lucky in Vegas.